How Google May Diminish Reviews Based on Location History

 Filed: April 7, 2014

 Systems and methods for providing reviews are provided.
 One example system includes one or more computing devices.
 The system includes one or more non-transitory computer-readable media storing instructions that, when executed by one or more computing devices, cause the one or more computing devices to perform operations.
 The operations include identifying, based on a location history associated with a user, a first signal.
-The first signal comprises a frequency of visits by the user to a first point of interest over a first time period.
-The operations include identifying, based on the location history associated with the user, a change in the first signal after the first time period.
-The operations include providing a diminished review for the user with respect to the first point of interest when the identified change comprises a decrease in the frequency of visits by the user to the first point of interest.
+The first signal comprises a frequency of visits by the user to a first point of interest over a first period.
+The operations include identifying, based on the location history associated with the user, a change in the first signal after the first period.
+The operations include providing a diminished review for the user concerning the first point of interest when the identified change comprises a decrease in the frequency of visits by the user to the first point of interest.

 Some highlights on how Google may diminish Reviews from the patent description: